Clinical Specialist Jobs at University of Kansas Medical Center with Visa Sponsorship

 Which visa types does University of Kansas Medical Center commonly use for Clinical Specialist roles?

 KUMC sponsors several visa categories for Clinical Specialists depending on your background and career stage.
 H-1B is the most common for specialty occupation clinical roles.
-J-1 is used for training-based positions tied to clinical education programs.
-TN is available for Canadian and Mexican nationals in qualifying clinical occupations.
+J-1 visa is used for training-based positions tied to clinical education programs.
+TN visa is available for Canadian and Mexican nationals in qualifying clinical occupations.
 F-1 OPT and CPT can bridge the gap for recent graduates completing supervised clinical hours.

 What qualifications does University of Kansas Medical Center expect for Clinical Specialist positions?